How To Become a Super Affiliate in 7 Steps

 If your affiliate marketing campaigns consistently perform very well, it can open the door for brands to offer you unique rewards: gifted products to try out, higher affiliate commissions, custom rates, and the ability to negotiate your compensation.

-For example, some brands gift super affiliates products – something that’s more often seen in influencer marketing.
+For example, some brands gift super affiliates products for free – something that’s more often seen in influencer marketing.

 Take a look at Bean Box’s ambassador terms as an example of brand rewards.